MuhdNaufalTaib/SP-Air/README.md

 # SP Air - Flight Booking Website

 Welcome to SP Air, your one-stop destination for booking flights and managing your travel itinerary.
-SP Air is a comprehensive flight booking website that combines a user-friendly front-end interface with a robust back-end system to provide a seamless booking experience.
+SP Air is a comprehensive flight booking website that combines a user-friendly front-end interface with a robust back-end system

 ## Overview

-SP Air offers a wide range of features to make your flight booking process efficient and hassle-free.
-From searching for flights to making secure payments, our website ensures that you can plan your travel with ease.
+SP Air offers a wide range of features to make your flight searching process efficient and hassle-free

 ## Features

-### Frontend Features:
+### Frontend Features
-- **User Authentication**: Register an account or log in securely to access personalized features.
+- **User Authentication**: Log in to a customer or admin account securely to access personalized features
-- **Flight Search**: Search for flights based on your preferred dates, destinations, and other criteria.
+- **Flight Search**: Search for flights based on your preferred dates, destinations and other criteria
-- **Booking Management**: View and manage your flight bookings, including itinerary details and payment status.
+- **Booking Management**: View and manage flight and airport details
-- **User Profile**: Update your personal information, preferences, and saved payment methods.
+- **User Profile**: Update your personal information
-- **Responsive Design**: Enjoy a seamless browsing experience on desktop, tablet, and mobile devices.
+- **Responsive Design**: Enjoy a seamless browsing experience on desktop, tablet, and mobile devices

 ### Backend Features:
-- **Database Management**: Store and retrieve user data, flight information, and booking details from a secure database.
+- **Database Management**: Store and retrieve user data, flight information, and booking details from a secure database
-- **Payment Processing**: Handle secure online payments using industry-standard encryption and payment gateways.
-- **API Integration**: Connect with external APIs to retrieve real-time flight data, such as availability and pricing.
-- **Authentication and Authorization**: Implement user authentication and authorization to ensure data security and privacy.
+- **Authentication and Authorization**: Implement user authentication and authorization to ensure data security and privacy

 ## Technologies Used

 ### Frontend:
+- HTML
-- HTML5
+- CSS
-- CSS3 (with Flexbox/Grid for layout)
-- JavaScript (ES6+)
+- JavaScript
-- React.js (or other frontend frameworks/libraries)
+- Bootstrao
 ### Backend:
-- Node.js (or other backend runtime environments)
-- Express.js (or other web frameworks)
-- MongoDB (or other databases)
+- Express
+- SQL
 - RESTful APIs

 ## Installation